KhartesViewer/khartes/README.md

 ![sheet_skip](https://github.com/KhartesViewer/khartes/assets/133787404/62d4b800-9731-4310-8ecf-01ddca1e6aa5)

 **This is bad!**  The horizontal fibers are not continuous.
-This needs to be repaired by moving nodes to the correct sheet.
+This needs to be repaired by moving some of the nodes so that they are all on the same sheet.

 **Step 3 continued**  The main problem to watch out for, as illustrated above, is what I call "sheet skipping": because two adjacent sheets are close together, or